Speak to an Advisor 7 days, 8am - 10pm

 Credit transactions from pay-day loan companies; “undisclosed” loan repayments (e.g. if you said on the application that you have no other loans but here appear to be regular loan payment, this could be an issue) is just some of the things to look out for.
 They would also look out for outstanding missed payments and they might see how much of a typical month is spent overdrawn – i.e. if you only just go into credit on payday and for the rest of the month is overdrawn, how sustainable is this mortgage?

 Be sensible and plan ahead, if possible.
 Usually, a bank would request up to three months of your most recent bank statements.
 This will show the lender your salary credits and regular bill payments.
 Therefore, if you are thinking of applying for a mortgage in the distant future make sure that you avoid any of the above pitfalls.
-It’s best that you take a break from gambling for a short time and work on presenting your bank account in the best possible light.
+It’s best that you take a break from gambling for a short time and work on presenting your bank account in the most suitable light.

 There are a number of lenders out there who may ask for fewer bank statements than others or some may not ask them at all, this is something a mortgage broker could help you with.
 Despite this, these lenders do still have the right to request bank statements in particular circumstances so it’s best you are prudent in the run-up to any mortgage application.
 It’s important you if you do gamble, please gamble responsibly!